Netflix/lemur/docs/security.rst

   new releases, and publicly disclose the issue.

-Simultaneously, the reporter of the issue will receive notification of the date on which we plan to take the issue public.
+Simultaneously, the reporter of the issue will receive notification of the date on which we plan to make the issue public.

 On the day of disclosure, we will take the following steps: